Match Agreements & Policies

 Rules of Participation

-Programs may not offer an appointment to any applicant or require a commitment from any applicant prior to the release of the results for Phase I of the Match.
-Furthermore, programs offering positions in Phase II of the Match may not offer an appointment to any applicant or require a commitment from any applicant for those positions prior to the release of the results for Phase II of the Match.
-Programs may rank on their Rank Order Lists only those applicants registered in the Match.
+Internship sites may not require a commitment from any applicant, and may not offer appointment to any applicant, prior to the release of the results for Phase I of the Match.
+Furthermore, internship sites may not require a commitment from any applicant, and may not offer appointment to any applicant, for any positions that are not offered in Phase I of the Match or that are offered in Phase I but not filled, prior to the release of the results for Phase II of the Match.

-The Rank Order Lists submitted by each program and applicant for each Phase of the Match are the sole determinants of their respective order of preferences for that Phase of the Match.
+The Rank Order Lists submitted by each internship program and applicant for each Phase of the Match are the sole determinants of their respective order of preferences for that Phase of the Match.